Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Apple Health as a supplement to other apps

-However, if you only want to record the calories you consume, for example, there is a large selection of free apps for this.
+However, if you only want to record calories consumed, for example, there is a large selection of free apps for this.
 The combination of an Apple Watch and the Health app could also have a positive effect on data collection.
 If third-party apps are also included, you can follow large parts of the development of your personal health live and in color on your smartphone and assess it according to your own standards.

 App omnipresent in everyday life